jankuca/darkside/README.md

     var darkside = require('darkside');

     function main() {
-      // Create a router and feed it your route declaration file var router = new darkside.Router();
+      // Create a router
+      var router = new darkside.Router();
-      router.setRouteDeclaration('./routes.declaration');

       // Define a request handler
       // In a more sophisticated app, there would also be regular controllers. router.setRouteTypeHandler('static', function (pathname) {
         return new darkside.StaticResourceServer(pathname);
       });
+      // Feed the router your route declaration file router.setRouteDeclaration('./app/routes.declaration');

       // Create an HTTP server, assign the router to it and start it. var http_server = darkside.createHTTPServer();
       http_server.setRouter(router);
       http_server.listen(2000); // Listen on port 2000
     };

     main();

 **Start your app.**